 Desired artwork

-The term "treasure" in this context refers to valuable or sought-after objects, particularly within the museum setting.
-"Desired artwork" effectively encapsulates the essence of what visitors are searching for, aligning with the theme of art appreciation and exploration at the Louvre.
+The term "treasure" in this context refers to the valuable and sought-after pieces of art that visitors hope to find in the Louvre.
+"Desired artwork" effectively captures the essence of what the visitors are seeking, aligning closely with the overall theme of appreciating art.

 A) Personal memento